9 Workplace trends reshaping the future of work

 Workplace-trends

-10. We also need more diversity and inclusion
+7. We need more diversity and inclusion

 Similarly, many companies are now waking up to the importance of diversity, inclusion, and fairness.
 In fact, an analysis of S&P earnings calls found CEOs talking about issues of equity, fairness, and inclusion an incredible 658% more in 2022 than in 2018.
 This is more than just a workplace trend.
 It’s essential!